Teen Deaths and Distracted Driving Increasing in West Virginia

 However, that only tells part of the story.
-It is possible that the cause could be grounded in the mental well being of our young people today.
+It is possible that the cause could also be related to the mental well being of our young people today.
 Director of Pediatrics at Johns Hopkins Medicine, Dr. Tina Cheng, noted that the recent report from the National Center for Health Statistics confirms what she has observed in her work.

 She has seen more children coming to clinics and emergency departments with mental health issues, including depression, suicidal ideation, and aggression.
-Further, the current opioid epidemic in this country may also be a contributing factor.
-Accordingly, tending to the mental health of our young people may be an important piece to consider.
-So, let’s talk about what we can do to help turn the tide on the recent report’s negative numbers.
+Further, the current opioid epidemic in this country is also likely a contributing factor.
+Accordingly, tending to the mental health of our young people will likely help these sad trends.